GoogleChrome/developer.chrome.com/site/en/blog/breakpoint-ux-redesign/index.md

 If you have suggestions for further improvements, let us know by [filing a bug](https://crbug.com/new)!

 <!--footer message, do not remove-->
-{% include 'partials/devtools/en/reach-out.md' %}
+{% Partial 'devtools/reach-out.md' %}
-{% include 'partials/devtools/en/engineering-blog.md' %}
+{% Partial 'devtools/engineering-blog.md' %}